omarkohl/anki-poker-master/README.md

 ### Screenshots

-When opening as the small blind, how should you play King Three suited?
+When opening as the small blind, how should you play King Three offsuit?

 <img src="https://github.com/omarkohl/anki-poker-master/blob/main/screenshots/k3_q.jpg?raw=true" width="200">